-- By [Date of entry into force + 12 months], the Commission shall, after consulting the European ITS Advisory Group set up by Commission Decision of 4 May 2011 and relevant stakeholders and by means of an implementing act, adopt a working programme.
+- By ...
+[12 months after the date of entry into force of this Directive], the Commission shall, after consulting the European ITS Advisory Group set up by Commission Decision of 4 May 2011 and relevant stakeholders, adopt an implementing act, establishing a working programme.
 That implementing act shall be adopted in accordance with the examination procedure referred to in Article 15(4).
-The working programme shall include at least the following elements: - a) objectives and dates for its implementation every year, indicating for which work items specifications should be developed in accordance with Article 6; - b) the data types for which the Commission may adopt delegated acts pursuant to Article 7(1);
+The working programme shall include at least the following elements: - (a) objectives and dates for its implementation every year, indicating for which work items specifications are to be developed in accordance with Article 6; - (b) the data types which the Commission is considering adding to, or removing from, Annex III by the delegated acts referred to in Article 7(1a); - (c) preparatory work to be carried out by the Commission in cooperation with stakeholders and Member States pursuant to Article 7(1).

-- c) preparatory work to be carried out by the Commission in cooperation with stakeholders and Member States pursuant to Article 7(1). - 2.
-Before each subsequent five-year extension of the power to adopt delegated acts in accordance with Article 12(2), the Commission shall, by means of implementing acts adopted in accordance with the examination procedure referred to in Article 15(4), adopt a new working programme, which shall include at least the elements referred to in paragraph 1, points (a) to (c).'
+2. Before each subsequent five-year extension of the power to adopt delegated acts in accordance with Article 12(2), the Commission shall adopt implementing acts establishing a new working programme, which shall include at least the elements referred to in paragraph 1, points (a) to (c).
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 15(4).